Sacred Story, Modern Myth: Praying with Pop Culture

 Central to the experience are four key Ignatian principles:

-• Sensing God’s presence in everything
+• Sensing God’s presence in the everyday details of our lives

 • Embracing the imagination to dream larger during prayer as Ignatius did in his recovery